haririalii/freedom/README.md

 # FREEDOM
 Shadowsocks + v2ray plugin (HTTP) installation script.
-One of the rare ways to bypass the Iranian government's internet censorship
+> Currently not work in Iran

 > According to the [v2ray-plugin](https://github.com/shadowsocks/v2ray-plugin), HTTP only provides moderate (but lightweight) traffic obfuscation.
 Cautious users should refrain from using this mode.
 # Requirement:
 + Ubuntu server